DIY Home Cleaners: 4 Recipes That You Can Make From Pantry Staples

 If your cleaning product supply has run dangerously low but you're sheltering in place and trying to limit trips to the store, why not go the homemade route?
 DIY cleaners can be easy to put together and as efficacious as store-bought when you use the right recipes.
 Plus, they're cheap as can be.
 Here are a few from the mbg vaults that use ingredients you probably already have in your quarantine pantry.

-Note that these are cleaners, not disinfectants (according to the CDC, there's a difference!) and will not stand up COVID-19 germs.
+Note that these are cleaners, not disinfectants (according to the CDC, there's a difference1!) and will not stand up COVID-19 germs.
 They're good for quick touchups around the house, but if you suspect you may have tracked the virus into your home, you're better off using a heavy-duty product containing at least 70% alcohol.

 Apple cider vinegar: An all-purpose cleaner.

 Apple cider vinegar is a poster child of the DIY beauty and cleaning scenes.
-And while not all of its purported benefits are backed up by science, it does have bonafide antimicrobial properties that make it an effective spot cleaner.
+And while not all of its purported benefits are backed up by science, it does have bonafide antimicrobial properties2 that make it an effective spot cleaner.

 There are many ways to use ACV at home including as a window wash, cutting board refresher, or even fruit fly trap.
 Most of the time, though, it's used in all-purpose cleaners.
 Simply combine equal parts ACV and water in a spray bottle and apply to appliances, countertops, and furniture like you would any other cleaner.
 Just be sure to try a small test patch first, since the vinegar's high acidity can potentially corrode some more sensitive materials.
 If it causes any discoloration, you're better off using a product that's more targeted to that particular surface.